Mention of Aherns in

 Back to Index

-Joseph P. Ahearn, Jr.
+Joseph Paul Ahearn, Jr.

 FRAMINGHAM — Joseph P. Ahearn, Jr., 75, a longtime resident of Framingham, formerly of Hyde Park, died Thursday, Sept.
 1, 1994 at the Metrowest Medical Center in Framingham.
 He was the owner and operator of the former Ahearn & Sons Printing, Inc. of downtown Framingham, and a postal supervisor for the U. S. Postal Service, retiring in 1984.
-Funeral arrangements, under the direction of the Norton Funeral Home, 53 Beech St. (corner of Union Avenue), Framingham are incomplete. [see also: Mary M. (Austin) Ahearn]
+Funeral arrangements, under the direction of the Norton Funeral Home, 53 Beech St. (corner of Union Avenue), Framingham are incomplete. [see also: Mary M. (Austin) Ahearn, Mark V. Ahearn]

 Middlesex News 3 September 1994